Sqooba/vespa-python-query-client/README.md

 ## Simple Python3 CLI to Vespa.ai's search interface

-[Vespa.ai](http://vespa/) seems to miss a stupid CLI to issue search requests to the http interface.
+[Vespa.ai](http://vespa/) seems to miss a simple CLI to issue search requests to the http interface.

 At this point this simply takes a `YQL` query, url-encodes it and sends it off, while pretty printing the result.